 Our school was instrumental in launching Norwich Schools of Sanctuary and is the hub of a network of local schools committed to responding positively to the refugee crisis across the globe and supporting local refugee communities.

-Currently seven schools in the county have been recognised with the award and we were proud to host the launch event in June at which they were awarded this status by Clive Lewis MP.
+Currently twelve schools in the county have been recognised with the award and we were proud to host the launch event in June 2017 at which ourselves and 6 other schools were awarded this status by Clive Lewis MP.

 - Raising more than £1500 to purchase new mattresses for 14 families fleeing the Syrian war to resettle in Norwich